TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Events.rst

 \\TYPO3\\CMS\\Core\\Resource\\Service\\FileProcessingService
 ============================================================

-BeforeFileProcessingEvent
+:ref:`BeforeFileProcessingEvent`
     This event is dispatched before a file is processed.
 The event receives a reference to the processed file and to the original file (both as :php:`File` instances), a string defining the type of task being executed and an array containing the configuration for that task.

-AfterFileProcessingEvent
+:ref:`AfterFileProcessingEvent`
     This event is dispatched after a file has been processed.
 The event receives a reference to the processed file and to the original file (both as :php:`File` instances), a string defining the type of task being executed and an array containing the configuration for that task.

-See the :ref:`section about Services <fal-architecture-components-services>` for more information about this class.
+See the :ref:`section about services <fal-architecture-components-services>` for more information about this class.